ashesh-0/Disentangle/README.md

 /home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/5: enabled differing mean and std.
 Only issue is that it crashed after sometime.  running it again. /6.
 It still crashes.
 I'll now try the same idea with  deterministic_grid=True

+rutherford where I've modified the code to have same mean and stc /home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/7 turing where I've undoed the changes in the code.
+The mean and std will have a different value now.